Skip to content

 $(POETRY) run python -m ipykernel install --user --name tnh-scholar --display-name "Python (tnh-scholar)"

-# full development environment (recommended)
+make setup-dev # Full development environment (recommended)

 8. Optional: Jupyter kernel registration